 The goal of this activity is to make students aware of stereotypes people hold, based on their generational cohort.

 This activity highlights milestones in the gay rights movement.

-This activity challenges students to take on diverse perspectives of people who are transgender or non-binary and creates rich discussion regarding the gender binary.
+This activity challenges students to take on diverse perspectives of people who are transgender and/or non-binary and creates rich discussion regarding the gender binary.

 In this activity, students will become aware of the different ways that we use language to describe men and women.

 The goal of this activity is to make students more aware of how their childhood experiences have affected their current beliefs about gender roles.